 5. Opponents tend to become impatient against the zone and often rush shots.

-6. Most youth and high school players are just average passers (at best), and have difficulty making good inside passes and accurate skip passes.
+6. Most youth and high school players are just average passers, and have difficulty making good inside passes and accurate skip passes.

 7. By changing defenses from man-to-man to various zones, you can keep the offense off-balance and confused.

-8. If you use the full-court or half-court press, after the press is broken, it is easy to slip back into a half-court zone defense.
+8. If you use a full-court or half-court press, after the press is broken, it is easy to drop back into a half-court zone defense.

-9. Compared to man-to-man offenses, there are far fewer zone offenses to contend with, and zone defense can easily be adapted to counter the opponent's star player(s).
+9. Compared to man-to-man offenses, there are far fewer zone offenses to contend with, and zone defense can easily be adapted to counter the opponent's best player(s).